Expressing Calories as Exercise Equivalents

-Knowing the calorie amounts of all restaurant menu items before you order would be very helpful, but presenting those values as "exercise equivalents" has more impact.
+Knowing the calorie amounts of restaurant menu items before you order would be very helpful, but presenting those values as "exercise equivalents" has more impact.
 Consider these 2 statements if you saw them on a menu:

 - "This entree contains 1000 calories."